ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a brain tumor. Use the menu to see other pages.

-If cancer spread to the brain from another part of the body, it is called a brain metastasis.
+If cancer spreads to the brain from another part of the body, it is called a brain metastasis, metastatic cancer, or a secondary brain tumor.
 Brain metastases have traditionally been treated with surgery or radiation therapy.
 Chemotherapy is not often used because the blood-brain barrier keeps many drugs from reaching the brain.
 In the past, chemotherapy was mostly used only if radiation therapy did not work.
 Current options for treating brain metastases include:

 Surgery.
 Surgery is generally only an option for patients who have a single area of cancer in the brain.
 Radiation therapy is often given afterwards.

 Radiation therapy.
 Whole-brain radiation therapy (WBRT) is radiation therapy given to the entire brain.
 Sometimes, doctors can avoid damaging a part of the brain called the hippocampus.
 This helps lessen the cognitive side effects linked with radiation therapy.
 High-dose radiation therapy can be given using stereotactic techniques (see "Radiation therapy," above) that focus the radiation only on the tumor in the brain, which can also help lessen the side effects.
 This method works very well for getting rid of existing tumors, but it may not prevent new tumors from developing.